Yumingg/academic_homepage/content/home/projects.md

   view: 2
   flip_alt_rows: false
 ---
-I actively invest in exciting crypto projects with technical novelty in mechanism and system design.
-Here is my favorate selections.
+I actively invest in exciting projects with technical contributions to the cryptocurrency world.
+Here are my favourate selections.
+Some projects possess novelty in mechanism design; some provide insights on cryptographical application or system design.
 (Excluding mainstream cryptocurrencies like BTC, ETH)